- Ideal Transformer Definition: An ideal transformer is defined as a theoretical transformer with 100% efficiency and no losses.

 Now if an alternating source voltage V1 is applied in the primary winding of that ideal transformer, there will be a counter self emf E1 induced in the primary winding which is purely 180o in phase opposition with supply voltage V1.

-For developing counter emf E1 across the primary winding, it draws current from the source to produce required magnetizing flux.
-As the primary winding is purely inductive, that current lags 90o from the supply voltage.
-This current is called magnetizing current of transformer Iμ.
+To develop the counter EMF (E1) across the primary winding, it draws current from the source to produce the needed magnetizing flux.
+Since the primary winding is purely inductive, this current lags 90 degrees behind the supply voltage.
+This current is called the magnetizing current (Iμ).

 This alternating magnetizing current Iμ produces an alternating magnetizing flux Φ. The flux is proportional to that current which producing it hence the flux would be in phase with the current.
 This flux also links the secondary winding through the core of the transformer.
 As a result, there would be another emf E2 induced across the secondary winding, and this is mutually induced emf as shown in the figure below.